Australian consumers only : USA & World enquires & information visit spicoatings.com

 There are a large variety of compounds and materials in the market that can have some benefit towards reflectivity and some towards emissivity.
 Alone, they have been found to be questionable or simply inept at controlling all the complete range of heat waves and giving durability or longevity.
 As we’ve explained, do they show test results, do any of these compounds or formulations show any evidence how they block infrared heat or reduce watts of energy transfer in their testing?
 If no, then be dubious.
 Knowing how much energy transfer penetrating past the coating into the substrate is the only way to measure heat load and effectiveness.
 Super Therm® at just 0.25mm is 0.559 W/m2/K is an outstanding benchmark.

-Coatings like Super Therm® have all the verified testing results and field studies including the US Department of Energy based on a proven combination of ceramics which deliver the thermal barrier you need to neutralise solar heat.
+Coatings like Super Therm® have all the verified testing results and field studies including a US Energy Authority based on a proven combination of ceramics which deliver the thermal barrier you need to neutralise solar heat.

 KW Reduction from Super Therm® = Actual Dollars